matheus-pereira/elric/website/versioned_docs/version-25.x/WatchPlugins.md

 ### When a conflict happens

-Should your plugin attempt to overwrite a reserved key, Jest will error out with a descriptive message, something like:
+Should your plugin attempt to overwrite a reserved key, elric will error out with a descriptive message, something like:

 > Watch plugin YourFaultyPlugin attempted to register key `q`, that is reserved internally for quitting watch mode.
 Please change the configuration key for this plugin.